An efficient adaptive accelerated inexact proximal point method for solving linearly constrained nonconvex composite problems: A relaxed accelerated composite gradient algorithm

-However, our main goal in this paper is the development of an instance of the GD scheme which aggressively chooses $\lam_k$ (possibly much) larger than $1/m$ since, according to Proposition~\ref{prop:gipp10}(a)-(b), this strategy can potentially reduce its number of iterations.
-In this regard, the R-ACG algorithm presented below accepts as input a function $\tilde\phi$, with $\tilde\phi + \|\cdot-x_0\|^2/2$ not necessarily convex, and terminates with either failure or by finding a triple $(x,u,\eta)$ satisfying \eqref{eq:ACG_descent} within ${\cal O}(\sqrt{\tilde{M}})$ iterations.
-Clearly, in the second case, the triple $(\lam_k,z_k,w_k)$ as in Proposition~\ref{prop:ACG_gd_link} is guaranteed to satisfy \eqref{eq:bd_prox-approx} but not necessarily \eqref{eq:eps_gsm_bd}.
-If \eqref{eq:eps_gsm_bd} is satisfied then the R-ACG algorithm clearly provides a solution to the ``step 1'' oracle of the GD scheme; otherwise, the stepsize $\lam_k$ is considered large.
-The R-AIPP method of Section~\ref{sec:AIPPmet} is an instance of the GD scheme which attempts to provide a solution to its ``step 1'' oracle in this manner and adaptively reduces $\lam_k$ whenever it is found to be large.
+However, our main goal in this paper is the development of an instance of the GD framework which aggressively chooses $\lam_k$ (possibly) much larger than $1/ \underline{m}$ since, according to Proposition~\ref{prop:gipp10}, this strategy can potentially reduce its number of iterations.
+In this regard, the R-ACG algorithm presented below accepts as input a function $\widetilde\phi$ of the form $\widetilde \phi=\lam \phi$ for some $\lam>0$ in which $\widetilde\phi + \|\cdot-x_0\|^2/2$ is not necessarily convex, and terminates with either failure or by finding a triple $(x,u,\eta)$ satisfying \eqref{eq:ACG_descent} within ${\cal O}(\widetilde{M}^{1/2} \log^+_1 \widetilde M )$ iterations (see statements (a) and (b) of Proposition~\ref{prop:nest_complex} below).
+Clearly, in the second case, the triple $(\lam_k,z_k,v_k)=(\lam,x,u)$ is guaranteed to satisfy \eqref{eq:bd_prox-approx} but not necessarily \eqref{eq:eps_gsm_bd} (see Proposition~\ref{prop:ACG_gd_link}(a)).
+If \eqref{eq:eps_gsm_bd} is satisfied then the R-ACG algorithm clearly provides a solution of the ``step 1'' oracle of the GD framework; otherwise, the stepsize $\lam$ is considered large.
+The R-AIPP method of Section~\ref{sec:AIPPmet} is an instance of the GD framework which attempts to provide a solution of its ``step 1'' oracle in this manner and adaptively reduces $\lam$ whenever it is found to be large.